 Happy feast of St John of the Cross!

-A powerful moment of beauty and inspiration for me, on a recent trip to Spain, was coming across the drawing of Christ Crucified by none other than St John of the Cross, himself!
+A powerful moment of beauty and inspiration for me, on a recent trip to Spain, was coming across the drawing from the 16th century of Christ Crucified by none other than St John of the Cross, himself!
 This unique image came to him during a mystical vision that he subsequently documented in this small, but remarkable work of art.

 It is preserved in a reliquary stand (with a fragment of his bone visible underneath) and sits in a glass cabinet filled with other objects and relics from St Teresa of Avila during his time as confessor at that monastery in Spain.